 Use Java 8 Stream API

-Java 8 stream-based applications can be boosted by making the computation distributed using Hazelcast Jet.
+With Hazelcast Jet, Java 8 stream-based data can be boosted by making the computation distributed across multiple JVMs, for increased throughout.

-Hazelcast Jet has an implementation of java.util.stream for Hazelcast IMDG IMap and IList. java.util.stream operations are mapped to a DAG and then executed, and the result returned to the user.
-The computation is run as distributed and parallelized.
-Jet benefits from data locality – if the data source and Jet are colocated Jet will read local data partitions and process data in-place to avoid unnecessary shuffling and sending over the wire.
+Hazelcast Jet has an implementation of java.util.stream for Hazelcast IMDG IMap, JCache and IList. java.util.stream operations are mapped to a DAG and then executed, and the result returned to the user.
+The computation is distributed and parallelized.
+Jet benefits from data locality – if the data source and Jet are colocated, Jet will read local data partitions and process data in-place to avoid unnecessary shuffling.

 Map<String, Long> counts = DistributedStream .fromMap(lines) .flatMap(m -> Arrays.stream(PATTERN.split(m.getValue().toLowerCase()))) .filter(w -> !w.isEmpty()) .collect(DistributedCollectors.toIMap("counts", w -> w, w -> 1L, (left, right) -> left + right));